All Episodes

 You have public sector union workers earning twice what the people paying them are earning.

-And their avowed purpose is not being met.
+Uh, and it it's it's uh, it's destructive and their avowed purpose is not being met.

-These these teachers say it's all about the children.
+These, these teachers, say it's all about the children.

 It's not.

-I had somebody argue with me about this yesterday, and it must mean that we've hit pay dirt here because there is an ongoing effort here to try to convince people that what we're saying about it is incorrect.
+I had somebody argue with me about this yesterday and it must mean that we've hit pay dirt here, because there is an ongoing effort here to try to convince people that what we're saying about it is incorrect.

-That led us to where we are, Fannie Mae, Freddie Mac, and those people on Wall Street were forced and threatened by government with investigations and who knows what else.
+Fannie Mae, Freddie MAC and those people on Wall Street were forced and threatened by government with investigations and who knows what else.

 So they had to make these worthless loans.